slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
+> *"Average players want to be left alone.
+Good players want to be coached.
+Great players want to be told the truth." -- Doc Rivers*
+> *"If you want to make enemies, try to change something." -- Woodrow Wilson*
+> *"Only the hypocrite is really rotten to the core." -- Hannah Arendt*
+> *"When neither their poverty nor their honor is touched, the majority of men live content." -- Niccolo Machiavelli*
+> *"With a gentleman I try to be a gentleman and a half, and with a fraud I try to be a fraud and a half." -- Otto von Bismark*

 > *"Never offend people with style when you can offend them with substance."
 -- Sam Brown*
 > *"Só os mais corajosos conseguem fazer a paz."